priyaank/deep-learning/README.md

 - [Making Sense of the World with Deep Learning](http://vimeo.com/80821560) *By Adam Coates*
 - [Demystifying Unsupervised Feature Learning](https://www.youtube.com/watch?v=wZfVBwOO0-k) *By Adam Coates*
 - [Visual Perception with Deep Learning](https://www.youtube.com/watch?v=3boKlkPBckA) *By Yann LeCun*
+- [Natural Language Processing](http://web.stanford.edu/class/cs224n/handouts/) By Chris Manning in Stanford
+- [Unsupervised Deep Learning - Stanford](http://web.stanford.edu/class/cs294a/handouts.html) by Andrew Ng in Stanford
+- [The wonderful and terrifying implications of computers that can learn](http://www.ted.com/talks/jeremy_howard_the_wonderful_and_terrifying_implications_of_computers_that_can_learn) By Jeremy Howard at TEDxBrussels
+- [The Next Generation of Neural Networks](https://www.youtube.com/watch?v=AyzOUbkUf3M) By Geoffrey Hinton at GoogleTechTalks

 Papers